The impetus for this blog post came from @copyconstruct:

 James Ward points out that this is what Salesforce does with a range of developer sandboxes, ranging from metadata-only sandboxes, to sandboxes that have full replicas of the production database and can take days to set up.

 I am aware of kubernetes development tools such as Tilt, Draft, Skaffold and Garden.
 I don't know much about them, but my feeling is that they don't address the problem of reproducing behavior in a system with emergent behavior at scale.
-Telepresence looks like a better fit, but has the issue of sending data over the wire to a local laptop, which could be expensive if you don't have Direct Connect set up.
+Telepresence looks like a better fit, but has the issue of sending data over the wire to a local laptop, which could be expensive if you don't have Direct Connect set up, and can potentially introduce timing and latency issues connecting to the local laptop.

 State and Interactions